 By Kylie Jelley

-[editor’s note: VibeAgent has been rebranded as Hotelicopter.]
+[editor’s note: VibeAgent has been rebranded as Hotelicopter.
+As of 2016, they are no longer in business]

 VibeAgent.com is a fresh and innovative hotel search engine that helps savvy travelers find the hotel that’s right for them from the website’s unique social network.
 Anyone can become an agent and get the inside scoop on hotels from the community.